blocktrail/blocktrail-wallet/src/lib/pouchdb/CONTRIBUTING.md

 Get in Touch
 ------------

-The following documentation should answer most of the common questions about how to get starting contributing, if you have any questions, please feel free to ask on the
+The following documentation should answer most of the common questions about how to get starting contributing, if you have any questions, please feel free to get in touch @ [Freenode IRC](https://www.irccloud.com/invite?channel=pouchdb&hostname=irc.freenode.net&port=6697&ssl=1), in [the Google Groups mailing list](https://groups.google.com/forum/#!forum/pouchdb), and [on StackOverflow](http://stackoverflow.com/questions/tagged/pouchdb).
+Or you can [tweet @pouchdb](http://twitter.com/pouchdb).
-[PouchDB Mailing List](https://groups.google.com/forum/#!forum/pouchdb) or in #pouchdb on irc.freenode.net.

 Most project discussions should happen on the Mailing list / Bug Tracker and IRC, however if you are a first time contributor and want some help getting started feel free to send a private email to any of the following maintainers: